 Sauce Béchamel is needed in a great number of French recipes.
 In the Mediterranean cuisine it plays a marginal role at best.

 It originated in the 17th century and was named in honor of Louis de Bechameil, an economic advisor to Louis XIV.
-The original recipe calls for sweet cream to be added to a basic stock made of chicken, veal or fish and seasoning with salt, pepper and nutmeg.
+The original recipe calls for a sweet cream to be added to a basic stock made of chicken, veal or fish and seasoning with salt, pepper, and nutmeg.

 You can follow the elaborate original recipe, which requires about 1 hour time or the quick way I am showing here.
 I have used both methods and came to the conclusion that the elaborate method is not worth the effort.